Loew's Majestic Theatre

-One of two theatres in the Majestic Theatre building (the other being the Loew’s Palace Theatre), the Majestic Theatre is a former Loew’s Poli movie palace that (in 2000) was supposedly about to undergo a slow, but hopeful restoration.
+One of two theatres in the Majestic Theatre building (the other being the Loew’s Palace Theatre), the Poli Majestic Theatre opened as a playhouse on November 4, 1922 with Eddie Cantor in the stage revue “Make It Snappy”.
+It was later taken over by Loew’s and operated as a movie theatre.
+In 2000 was supposedly about to undergo a slow, but hopeful restoration.

 The reopening of the Majestic Theatre as a performing arts center, along with the adjoining Palace Theatre, is part of an effort to revitalize the downtown of one of the nation’s most beleaguered cities.
 The $40 million dollar renovation would bring the 1920’s era vaudeville and movie houses back to life, and establish them as cultural and performing arts centers for the region.

 For now, the theatres sit and await their curtain calls.
 The marquees for both theatres have decayed to the point where wooden blocks were constructed to hold them up.
 The Majestic Theatre and Palace Theatre are similar in exterior appearance to the 3,500-seat Waterbury Palace Theatre, also designed by Thomas Lamb for the Poli chain which later became part of Loew’s.